-You will never struggle to find a place to stay in Bali.
-The number of guesthouse in Bali probably outnumbers the local private houses.
+You will never struggle to find a place to stay in Ubud.
+The number of guesthouses in Bali probably outnumbers the local private houses.
 I have stayed at some of the best budget places to stay in Bali and I’ve also stayed at some of better places to stay in Bali.

 There’s also mega luxury accommodation in Bali, which is perfect for those looking to visit Bali on a romantic honeymoon.
-As a result, what ever type of trip you’re on, there is plenty of suited places to stay in Bali.
+As a result, whatever type of trip you’re on, there are plenty of suitable places to stay in Bali.

-I hope this list of 16 backpacker things to do in Bali has been helpful.
+I hope this list of 24 things to do in Bali has been helpful.
 I have had an amazing time in Bali and I hope your journey is just as exciting.
 Please subscribe to my adventure and let’s share journeys.

 Have you done anything else when visiting the epic Bali?
 Please subscribe below if this post has been helpful

-Check out my list on the best things to do in Ubud
+Check out my list of the best things to do in Ubud!